dotnet/docs/docs/concepts/primer.rst

 kind of app type or workload where general purpose solutions are used.
-It has several key features that are attractive to many developers, including automatic memory management and modern programming languages, that make it easier to efficiently build high*quality apps. .NET enables a high*level programming environment with many convenience features, while providing low*level access to native memory and APIs.
+It has several key features that are attractive to many developers, including automatic memory management and modern programming languages, that make it easier to efficiently build high-quality apps. .NET enables a high-level programming environment with many convenience features, while providing low-level access to native memory and APIs.

 Multiple implementations of .NET are available, based on open `.NET Standards <https://github.com/dotnet/coreclr/blob/master/Documentation/dotnet-standards.md>`_ that specify the fundamentals of the